bcgov/dbc-j2ee-template/README.md

 `APPBIN` Required Envirionment Variable for `docker build` or `oc new-app`

 # Why
-regular oracle java + jboss + centos image size usually over 500Mb, this basic image size is around 100Mb.
+regular oracle java + jboss + centos/rhel image size usually over 500Mb, this basic image size is around 100Mb.

 # How to use
 1. fork this repo and add required custom configurations like `app.properties` files